General Insurance FAQs

 How are my insurance premiums calculated?Insurance prices depend on a large number of factors.
 Each insurer has its own underwriting criteria to calculate prices.
 Typically, this will include the type of vehicle(s) you want to insure, your driving experience, any claims or convictions you have, no claims discount etc. To get an accurate price, you must provide honest information, or you risk invalidating your policy.

-I’m under 25, am I eligible for insurance?Depending on what you do, you could get cover under the age of 25 - but it's generally more expensive.
+I’m under 25, am I eligible for traders’, taxi or courier insurance?Depending on what you do, you could get cover under the age of 25 - but it's generally more expensive.
 Motor traders carrying out mechanical work can generally get insurance from age 21+. whereas you must be at least 23 years old to get a motor trade policy if you buy and sell vehicles.
 The minimum age for taxi policies is 23.
 For courier policies, it's 24.

 Can I pay for my policy monthly?Yes - we offer finance options across a range of motor trade, courier and taxi insurance products, subject to status.
 Ask us for repayment options and details when you get a quote.